kammitama5/kammitama5.github.io/_posts/2023-11-12-Sunday-November-12th.md

 accomplish so far.
 This has included:
     - attending both an in-person and virtual summer camp on Quantum Computing (1 of 50 grad students!)
-    - attending a Foundational Algorithms class and a Quantum Computing class, and being invited to participate in another course where we work on proejects that lead to a manuscript in Quantum Computing (to be published; 1 of 80 students admitted).
+    - attending a Foundational Algorithms class and a Quantum Computing class, and being invited to participate in another course where we work on projects that lead to a manuscript in Quantum Computing (to be published; 1 of 80 students admitted).
     - student-volunteering at flagship Quantum Computing conference
     - Submitting an Abstract to a flagship Quantum Computing conference
     - Submitting a proposal for funding (tbd 2024, but I got an interview!)